cloudflare/workers-docs/content/reference/workers-concepts/fetch-event-lifecycle.md

 When working with the [`fetch` event](/reference/runtime/apis/fetch-event) inside the Workers runtime, it helps to have a good idea of its lifecycle.

-The runtime lifecycle starts when Cloudflare's edge network receives a request whose URL matches both a zone and a route for a Worker function; this causes the Workers runtime to trigger a `fetch` event and creates a [FetchEvent Object](/reference/runtime/apis/fetch-event) to pass to the first event handler in the Worker function registered for `'fetch'`.
+The FetchEvent lifecycle starts when Cloudflare's edge network receives a request whose URL matches both a zone and a route for a Worker function; this causes the Workers runtime to trigger a `fetch` event and creates a [FetchEvent Object](/reference/runtime/apis/fetch-event) to pass to the first event handler in the Worker function registered for `'fetch'`.
 Then the event handler can use any of the following to control what happens next:

 ## `respondWith()`